abelsj60/my-site/app/data/reveries/5-29-21-this-site-got-me-a-job.md

 One day, I was on the phone with Jared Klee, the founder of Triple Point Liquidity.

-We had just agreed that I didn't have enough experience to work on his front end.
+We had just agreed that I didn't have enough experience to work on his start-up's webapp.
 Then I followed up with a question about the website I'd built.
 "But, who else would build something like this?"

 "Exx-xactly," he said.